Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 - **Gear Wheel**
-	- `Drop X` Forces Llama to drop the equipped item.
+	- `Drop X Item` Forces Llama to drop the equipped item.
 		- If he has more than one of that item equipped, he chooses which one he wants to drop.
 		- If Llama does not have an item that is allowed to be dropped, the wheel gets rerolled.
 		- Llama is not allowed to sell the item for gold.